+The term "class rate" was introduced for taxes payable in 1990.
+For 2002 and thereafter, this rate is reduced to 2.0 percent.
 The special rate on the first \$150,000 of market value that applies to class 3 commercial/industrial property does not apply to unmined iron ore that are class 5 properties.